PrimotionStudio/alx-higher_level_programming/README.md

-README for python hello world
+README for Higher Level Languages